Solo travelers in Bologna: a complete guide

 • Bologna cycling two towers

-6 Scenic Bike Rides in Bologna
+6 Scenic bike rides in Bologna

 Let's say it loud and clear.
 Bologna is not Berlin, Amsterdam or Copenhagen.The cycling routes are a few, mostly tight, on uneven cobblestones and sometimes they suddenly disappear.
 But Bologna by bike is amazing.
 You can find hidden towers, look at the shadows of the porticoes, follow old canals.
 Follow my tips for not professional cyclists to slowly enjoy Bologna on a bike.Filled up your tires?